anyscale/templates/templates/e2e-dspy-workflow/README.md

 evaluate_testset = dspy.Evaluate(devset=testset, **common_kwargs)
 ```

-This is a simple, 1 step Chain of Thought program.
+# Implementing a Simple Chain of Thought Program in DSPy

-In DSPy, you define a Signature to show your inputs and outputs.
-You define a module to run the different steps of your program.
+## Defining the Signature

-We need to pass the labels to the LLM somehow.
+At the heart of our DSPy program is the `Signature` class.
+This class serves as a blueprint, outlining the inputs and outputs of our language model task.
+Here's how we structure it:

-In DSPy, we can do this by either including it in the docstring of the program or by adding it as an input field to the Signature.
+1. **Docstring for Context**: We utilize the docstring to provide context to the LLM.
+In this case, we're passing our fixed set of 25 labels directly in the docstring.
+This approach is ideal when dealing with a static set of options.

-Here, we will add it to the docstring, because the set of labels is fixed.
+2. **Input Field**: We define an `intent` field as the input to our program.
+This will contain the natural language query we want to classify.

-We then have an `intent` field which is the input to the program.
+3. **Output Field**: The `label` field represents our desired output - the classified intent.

-Finally we have a `label` field which is the output of the program.
+Both input and output fields are accompanied by concise descriptions, just to help the LLM understand the task.

-We give both of these fields a short description.
+By structuring our program this way, we utilize DSPy's capabilities to create a clear, modular design that's both powerful and easy to maintain.

 ```python